What's your pick for the best wedding: elope to Scotland, have the banns read, or obtain a license?

 If you clicked on the link I provided above, you'll have seen the list of some of the most common reasons a couple obtained a common license.
 The list is interesting, don't you think?
 Things like a master marrying a servant, the parties being of different religions, the family opposing the marriage, etc.

 Given this knowledge, we should see a rash of common licenses in historical romance novels rather than the special license.
 The popularity of the special license is quite the mystery, especially given its rarity and cost with no additional benefit other than marrying outside of a church and outside of a given time (however romantic it is to marry in the family parlor, is it worth several thousand in cash?).
-In the case of The Earl and The Enchantress, this shows how deep are Sebastian's issues with the church, for he preferred to ride hell for leather from Northumberland to London and back to obtain a special license that would allow him to marry Lizbeth on a cliff side rather than simply obtain a common license from the local bishop and marry within the parish church.
+It would not have been popular amongst our aristocratic heroes and certainly not available to our gentry heroes.
+In the case of The Earl and The Enchantress, this shows how deep are Sebastian's issues with the church, for he preferred to ride all the way from Northumberland to London and back to obtain a special license that would allow him to marry Lizbeth on a cliff side rather than simply obtain a common license from the local bishop and marry within the parish church.
 It tells us more about his character than it does about the time period.
 Or, I suppose, we could simply say he was a hopeless romantic who preferred the seaside to the church.
 Wink.

 For a more thorough discussion of marriage laws, including things like divorce, check out this post by the Jane Austen Society of North America.